adrwxyz/kitchen.alxdr.ca/recipes/2019-02-16-red-thai-curry.md

 - Add half of Red Thai Sauce and continue to simmer
 - Once half cooked, add rest of Red Thai Sauce
 - Blend coconut milk to clean blender and make it creamier and add to pot
-- Add half spoon of Red Thai chilli to spice to liking
+- Add half spoon of Red Thai chili to spice to liking
 - Taste and make adjustments
 - Add frozen veggies Asian mix
 - Zest lime at the very end